UCI Health opens a state-of-the-art pathology facility

 December 01, 2012

-It’s a place most patients at UC Irvine will never see—but it’s a critical component of their care.
-The new Laboratory Medicine Building at UC Irvine Medical Center is where scientists uncover critical information about patients’ conditions—it’s where testing occurs, answers are found and fundamental research takes shape.
+It’s a place most UCI Health patients will never see — but it’s a critical component of their care.
+The new Laboratory Medicine Building at UCI Medical Center is where scientists uncover critical information about patients’ conditions — it’s where testing occurs, answers are found and fundamental research takes shape.

 "In most hospitals the lab is an afterthought," claims Fred Lauzier, senior director, UCI Health Ancillary Services.
 "It gets put in a basement and rapidly outgrows its space."
-Not so, at UC Irvine’s new Laboratory Medicine Building.
+Not so, at the Laboratory Medicine Building.

 Designed by laboratory pathologists, testing specialists, and architects with unique lab expertise, this innovative lab features expansive space equipped with the most advanced technology, lighting, communication infrastructure, security systems, and extensive ergonomic and traffic flow planning.
 It also exceeds industry standards in green design and construction and will soon receive the LEED Gold Certification, the highest honor awarded for meeting standards for efficient energy use and reducing harmful impacts on the environment.